quantavil/obsidian/Testing/2 - Software Test Life Cycle.md

 -   All significant aspects, both functional and non-functional, of each requirement specification has been addressed.

--   It states the expected responses of the software (and its components) to all possible classes of input data, both valid and invalid, in all possible situations.

--   Definition of all business-specific/software-specific abbreviations in its full form and their meanings.

-**Example:** The requirement statement "_Allow the user to login to the system only if the user id and password combination is authenticated by the security module._" is an incomplete requirement because it does not tell what the system is supposed to do if either the user id or password is invalid.
+*Example:* The requirement statement "_Allow the user to login to the system only if the user id and password combination is authenticated by the security module._" is an incomplete requirement because it does not tell what the system is supposed to do if either the user id or password is invalid.

 **Unambiguity**